TVHTE/Final_Project/REPORT.md

 For the minor programming, The students were asked to create one final product.
 This product could either be an app for mobile devices or a website visualising data according to a chosen theme.
-For this final product the visualisation of the difference between energy produced from fossil & renewable sources was chosen.
+For this final product the visualization of the difference between energy produced from fossil & renewable sources was chosen.
 A country can be selected by clicking on the world map.
 The changes of energy used over the years is shown in a line graph.
 And the difference